Vegan Orange Cranberry Muffins

 The muffins are fluffy and tender.
 The cranberries are super tart.
 That orange zest adds zip and some much-needed acidity to balance out that tartness.
 And the vanilla bean paste just adds a little something extra!

 In other words: You should make these muffins, whether you’re feeding your family or friends, serving yourself or prepping for a holiday breakfast.
+They also work for a little snack to share with kids at a playdate, etc.

 Just sayin’.